-- introduction of regionalisation to the cost recovery methodology for "other" services directions through the application of the regional benefits test; and - replacement of the reference to the fixed component of participant fees as the basis for apportioning cost recovery liability with a calculation of relevant energy (where the relevant energy of a market participant is the sum of the generator energy and the absolute value of the customer energy recorded in the metering data for that participant in the period of the direction.
-Generator energy and customer energy are terms used in clause 3.15.6A for recovering ancillary service costs).
+Where the relevant energy of a market participant is the sum of the generator energy and the absolute value of the customer energy recorded in the metering data for that participant in the period of the direction.
+Generator energy and customer energy are terms defined in clause 3.15.6A in relation to ancillary service transactions.
+These definitions have been carried over into the Rule as Made.

-The Draft Rule also incorporates the amendment to clause 3.15.7(d) proposed in the AEMO-NGF position.
-This amendment restricts the circumstances in which clause 3.15.7(d) can be invoked in order to allow compensation to directed participants to be based on an existing bid.
+The Rule as Made also incorporates an amendment to clause 3.15.7(d), which restricts the circumstances in which clause 3.15.7(d) can be invoked in order to allow compensation to directed participants to be based on an existing bid.
 Under this revised clause, participants are only entitled to receive compensation for the provision of a service at a price equal to the price in an acknowledged dispatch bid, dispatch offer or rebid where a direction was issued because AEMO was prevented from dispatching the Directed Participant's plant in accordance with that dispatch bid, dispatch offer or rebid due to a failure of the central dispatch process.
+This amendment was proposed in the AEMO-NGF position.